Frequently asked questions

 Qu 3.
 How can I get my course materials in an alternative format?

-If you are a student and require your course textbooks in alternative formats, you should contact the Disability and Inclusive Learning Service, who will then contact the relevant personnel within Information Services.
+If you are a student and require your course textbooks in alternative formats, you should contact the Disability and Learning Support Service, who will then contact the relevant personnel within Information Services.

 Qu 4.
 Is it more accessible to use a yellow background for individuals with Dyslexia?